 What is the best meat for sliders?

-Ground beef is a classic choice, but ground turkey, chicken, and even plant-based alternatives can work well for sliders, depending on your dietary preferences.
+Ground beef is the classic pick, but turkey, chicken, and plant-based blends all work great depending on what you like.

 Can I make sliders in advance?